Welcome

 Germany and Tanzania: Bilateral relations

-Cultural cooperation with Germany is held in high regard.
-The focus is on academic exchange, which includes cooperation between universities and the awarding of DAAD scholarships, promoting German as a foreign language and numerous town twinning arrangements.
-Another priority, arising from the two countries’ common history, is cultural preservation and cooperation in the museum sector.
+The Federal Government supports the work of the German political foundations, churches and non-governmental organisations in Tanzania.
+The focus of cultural and social exchange includes cooperation between universities and the awarding of scholarships by the German Academic Exchange Service (DAAD), the promotion of German as a foreign language at the Goethe-Institut and in schools, as well as numerous town twinning arrangements.
+Another priority, arising from the shared history of the two countries, is cultural preservation and cooperation in the museum sector.